Pectoral Sandpiper

 Plumage and other characteristics

-Breast-to-belly demarcation line is V-shaped, particularly noticeable in spring and summer (alternate) plumaged birds; see Fig. 6.
+The breast-to-belly demarcation line is V-shaped, particularly noticeable in spring and summer (alternate) plumaged birds; see Fig. 6.

-PESA in winter (basic) plumage has grayish brown back (mantle) feathers which are pale on the margins and have large dark gray centers; see Fig. 1.
+Pectoral Sandpiper in winter (basic) plumage has grayish brown back (mantle) feathers which are pale on the margins and have large dark gray centers; see Fig. 1.

 Old summer (alternate) feathers become frayed but can last into fall of the same year; see Fig. 7.

-Newly fledged young birds usually arrive in New England from the Arctic starting in late July, though most individuals are encountered in October.
+Newly fledged young birds usually arrive in New England from the Arctic starting in late July, though most individuals are seen in October.
 They display the characteristic fresh, evenly patterned, scaly look of young shorebirds; see Fig. 8.

 White tips to the scapular feathers produce two parallel V-marks on the back (mantle) of the juvenile; see Fig. 8, Fig. 9.